 - Sift some flour on the sides of the bundt pan once you’re done greasing.
 If you don’t want to do that, double grease the pan.

 - When you begin pouring the batter, first do it around the flute.
 Make sure it’s even.
 Then fill the rest of the bundt pan.
 With a knife, level the batter before baking so that the cake doesn’t have bumps on its base.

 How to Make Espresso Bundt Cake?

-Start by sifting all-purpose flour, baking soda, salt, and instant coffee powder.
+Start by sifting all-purpose flour, baking powder, salt, and instant coffee powder.
 I had a packet of amaranth flour lying around for the longest spell, so I added a bit of it.